7 Step Guide To Fix Sleep Schedule and Reset Circadian Rhythm

 I’m not saying that you should stop enjoying your weekends, just try to schedule your weekend activities a bit earlier in the day, and give priority to your sleep schedule.

-Communicate with your friends and family that you have to get up early the next morning and hopefully they’ll understand and cooperate.
+Communicate with your friends and family that you have to get up early the next morning and hopefully, they’ll understand and cooperate.

 Once your sleep cycle is on track and you develop a consistent pattern of sleeping and waking up early, you can take things a bit easier.
-You’ll still have to be mindful of your sleep schedule on weekends though, even after you’ve fixed you sleep cycle.
+You’ll still have to be mindful of your sleep schedule on weekends though, even after you’ve fixed your sleep cycle.

 5 Important Tips to Improve the Quality of Your Sleep